- To Mendoza for the Masters of Food & Wine: Introduction

 Ham and Cheese Omelette

-A fluffy ham and cheese omelette served with tomato sauce, sauteed mushrooms and parslied potatoes
+A fluffy ham and cheese omelet served with tomato sauce, sauteed mushrooms, and parslied potatoes

 Creamy fruit yogurt